JeremyQuijano/AY640/README.md

 # AY640
-Notebooks used for AY640 course at The University of Alabama
+Notebooks used for AY640 - Radiation Processes Astrophysics course at The University of Alabama